Alice Anderson Public Art Project

 To find out more, visit the Alice Anderson Memorial Project.

-Alice’s life was ended at age 29 by a gunshot wound sustained in the back of her garage, shortly after returning from a historic journey to Alice Springs.
-Her funeral was held at Boroondara Cemetery, where her ‘Garage Girls’ served as pallbearers in uniform as a tribute to her legacy.
+Shortly after returning from a historic journey to Alice Springs, Alice tragically died at age 29 from an accidental gunshot wound sustained in the back of her garage.
+Her funeral was held at Boroondara Cemetery.
+Her ‘Garage Girls’ served as pallbearers in uniform as a tribute to her legacy.

 Artwork location